freebsd/freebsd-quarterly/2019q1/libsecureboot.md

 certificates from UEFI (DB/DBx databases) and can use them as trust anchors for the verification.

-The library is also used by Veriexec to verify and parse the manifest [XXX what  manifest?] in the kernel.
+The library is also used by Veriexec to verify and parse the authentication database (called 'manifest') in the kernel.
 Previously the manifest was verified and parsed by a userspace application, then sent to the kernel via /dev/veriexec, which was a significant limitation and a security weakness.